litmuschaos/litmus-docs/website/docs/k8s-support.md

 ### Control Plane Resource Requirements

-The Resource requests and limits provided here have been calculated using data gathered by manually using a command `kubectl top` and Vertical-Pod-Autoscaler & also through recomendation by a great utility Goldilocks.The resources are getting monitored contineously and the information below will be updated as the metrics changes.
+The Resource requests and limits provided here have been calculated using data gathered by manually using a command `kubectl top` and Vertical-Pod-Autoscaler & also through recommendation by a great utility Goldilocks.The resources are getting monitored continuously and the information below will be updated as the metrics changes.

 <table>
    <tr>